-	Japan became a leader in technological innovation in the fax market, brining a number of compact inventions to the market.
+Japan became a leader in technological innovation in the fax market, bringing some compact inventions to the market.
 As competition in the market evolved, fax machines became smaller and quicker.

-It was in 1980 that the ITU G3 Fascimile Standard was developed, primarily by Japan’s domestic telephone company NTT and overseas telephone company KDDI.
+It was in 1980 that the ITU G3 Facsimile Standard was developed, primarily by Japan’s domestic telephone company NTT and overseas telephone company KDDI.

 This standard helped lead to a surge in fax technology, both as a national and international form of communication.